Thouless Pumps and Bulk-Boundary Correspondence in Higher-Order Symmetry-Protected Topological Phases: Generalization of Resta's argument

 \section{Generalization of Resta's argument}

 The goal of this section is to generalize Resta's argument~\cite{Resta1998} to higher-order topological systems and \textit{higher-order symmetry-protected topological phase} (HOSPT) with \textit{corner periodic boundary conditions} (CPBC).
-Let us emphasize that $C_4$ symmetry is not an essential part of generalizing the one-dimensional case to higher-order topological systems.
 In a seminal work Resta defined a meaningful many-body position operator for one-dimensional systems with periodic boundary conditions.
 From this, an expression for the electric polarization (dipole per unit length) in the thermodynamic limit $L\to\infty$ was obtained.
-The many-body position operator denoted by $\hat{R}$\footnote{Note, in Ref.~\cite{Resta1998} the position operator is denoted by $\hat{X}$.
-However, to not confuse with the generator of the gauge transformation used in the current work we denoted it differently.} and the electric polarization were defined as follows:
+The many-body position operator\footnote{Note, in Ref.~\cite{Resta1998} the position operator is denoted by $\hat{X}$.
+However, to not confuse with the generator of the gauge transformation used in this work we denoted it differently.} denoted by $\hat{R}$ and the electric polarization were defined as follows:

 where $\ket{\Psi_0}$ is the many-body ground state and $e$ the electric charge.
 Note that $\braket{\hat{R}}$ is defined modulo $L$ and $P_{el}$ modulo $e$.
-To obtain the result a one-dimensional family of Hamiltonians $\h(\Phi/L)$ with total magnetic flux $\Phi$ and PBC were considered.
-By inserting a $2\pi$ flux and using perturbation theory, a relation among the many-body position operator and the Zak (Berry) phase $\gamma_L$ was found, namely: By evaluating the time-derivative (assuming an adiabatic change of parameters) of $\braket{\hat{R}}$ it was confirmed, based on Ref.~\cite{Thouless1983}, that $P_{el}$, as it is defined, indeed corresponds to the electric polarization.
-From this, one could infer (see also Ref.~\cite{Ortiz1994}) that the change of the electric polarization over one period of time $T$\footnote{Note that we assume $\h(\tau+T)=\h(\tau).$} is equal the change of the Zak (Berry) phase $\Delta\gamma_L = \gamma_L(\tau=T)-\gamma(\tau=0)$.
+To obtain this result a one-dimensional family of Hamiltonians $\h(\Phi/L)$ with total magnetic flux $\Phi$ and PBC were considered.
+By inserting a $2\pi$ flux and using perturbation theory, a relation between the many-body position operator and the Zak (Berry) phase $\gamma_L$ was found: By evaluating the time-derivative (assuming an adiabatic change of parameters) of $\braket{\hat{R}}$ it was confirmed, based on Ref.~\cite{Thouless1983}, that $P_{el}$ indeed corresponds to the electric polarization.
+From this, one could infer (see also Ref.~\cite{Ortiz1994}) that the change of the electric polarization over one period of time\footnote{Note that we assume $\h(\tau+T)=\h(\tau).$} $T$ is equal the change of the Zak (Berry) phase $\Delta\gamma_L = \gamma_L(\tau=T)-\gamma(\tau=0)$.
 Here, we introduced the current $J(\tau)$ that drives the adiabatic change of the electric polarization.
 Note that the change of the polarization over one period $T$ is nothing other than the total charge transport averaged over space over one period $T$.\\